sakshamphul/estOLS-Application/README.md

      cd gsl-2.*.*/

-make required

-Let's configure the GNU library for your workstation before installation:
+Configure the GNU library for our workstation before installation:

     ./configure --prefix={absolute_path_to_installation_folder}

-Now,Let's compile the library to generate binaries:
+Now, compile the library to generate binaries:

      make

 Installation will write files to {absolute_path_to_installation_folder}.
-Therefore,write permissions are required.
+Therefore, write permissions are required to run following command:

     make install

 GNU installation is complete

-Let's create a folder and clone estOLS respo:
+Create a folder and clone estOLS respo:

     git clone https://github.com/sakshamphul/estOLS-Application

-Let's compile main.cc file with a path to GNU library to find the header files
+Compile main.cc file with a path to GNU library include folder to find the header files used in main.cc

     g++ -std=c++11 -c -pthread -O3 -I {absolute_path_to_installation_folder}/include/  main.cc

-Let's link our library with GNU using following command:
+Link our library with GNU libraries using following command:

     g++ -std=c++11 -pthread -L{absolute_path_to_installation_folder}/lib/ main.o -lgsl -lgslcblas -lm

-linking with shared library requires path to excutalble to run,therefore, Before we run our application we must provide workstation with new LD_Library_Path to look for runtime libraries.
-You can either set up LD_LIBRARY_PATH in your bash profile or just set up variable for current terminal session:
+linking application with shared library requires path by application excutable to run.
+Therefore, before we run our application we must provide workstation with new LD_Library_Path to look for runtime libraries(shared libraries).
+You can either set up LD_LIBRARY_PATH in our bash profile or simply set up variable for current terminal session:

 To setup LD_LIBRARY_Path for current terminal session:

     export LD_LIBRARY_Path=/ssd1/c++_bootcamp/assignment/gsl-2.7.1/gsl-install/lib/

 To add this session to your profile, navigate and open .bashrc file

     vi /etc/.bashrc